 Vinyl Fetish / Fetish Vinyl

-A new 7″ anti-record made from latex, the only one created which is nearly playable.
+7″ Russian language anti-record made from latex, the only one created which is close to being playable.
+An intriguing yet sonically abysmal sound storage medium.

 Click to enlarge: